shenwei356/csvtk/doc/docs/usage.md

   csvtk csv2json [flags]

 Flags:
-  -h, --help            help for csv2json
+  -b, --blanks              do not convert "", "na", "n/a", "none", "null", "." to null -h, --help                help for csv2json
   -i, --indent string       indent. if given blank, output json in one line. (default "  ") -k, --key string          output json as an array of objects keyed by a given filed rather than as a list. e.g -k 1 or -k columnA
+  -n, --parse-num strings   parse numeric values for nth column(s), multiple values are supported and "a"/"all" for all columns

 ```